Freedom Square 1, Bydgoszcz: History

-Between 1929 and 1933, the owner was Romuald Turasiewicz - deputy of Bydgoszcz District Court, then Eugenia Preiss.
+Between 1929 and 1933, the owner was Romuald Turasiewicz, deputy of Bydgoszcz District Court, then Eugenia Preiss.
 In 1927, a car dealer was inaugurated, in front of a gas station.
 The building also housed Wedel's store.

-Upon basis of receipts issued in 1939 by the Germans, it is established that Stanislaw Hass, a master confectioner born in Grodzisk Mazowiecki in 1899, was running a café "Cristal" at Nr.1.
+Upon basis of receipts issued in 1939 by the Germans, it was established that Stanislaw Hass, a master confectioner born in Grodzisk Mazowiecki in 1899, was running a café "Cristal" at Nr.1.
 Stanislaw Hass later owned the restaurant U Hassa at Jezuicka Street 24.

 After the entry of Soviet troops in the city, an NKVD office was set up in the building in 1945.
-To commemorate Poles killed there during the soviet period, a wall plaque has been unveiled in 1993.
+To commemorate Poles killed there during the Soviet period, a wall plaque was unveiled in 1993.

 After World War II, the building house became the property of the "Administration of Urban Houses" in Bydgoszcz.
-In 1972, interior renovations have been carried out, dividing flats, setting up independent kitchens and bathrooms, and removing the central heating system.
-During these works,part of the rich interior design, including stucco and decorated stoves were destroyed.
+In 1972, interior renovations were carried out, dividing flats, setting up independent kitchens and bathrooms, and removing the central heating system.
+During these works, part of the rich interior design, including stucco and decorated stoves were destroyed.
 In 1992, McDonald's company set up on the ground floor its first restaurant in the city: for this occasion, the building was entirely restored.

-In December 2016, ground premises have been renovated to house a new restaurant Śródmieście, replacing the fast-food facility.
+In December 2016, ground premises were renovated to house a new restaurant Śródmieście, replacing the fast-food facility.